-Families are obligated to pay all assigned team fees by Dec 1st.
-As part of registration players must put 25% down before being allowed to try out.
+As part of registration players must put 20% down before being allowed to try out.
+All tryout fees are non-refundable after the tryout process has been completed.
 The remaining amount due can be setup to be paid as follows: